MGSousa/rust-mysqldump/README.md

     - `DB_PORT`: The port number of your MySQL server.
     - `DB_USERNAME`: The username to use when connecting to your MySQL server.
     - `DB_PASSWORD`: The password to use when connecting to your MySQL server.
-    - `DB_EXPORTS`: A comma-separated list of databases to backup.
+    - `DB_INCLUDE`: A comma-separated list of databases to backup.
 Use `*` to backup all databases.
-    - `DB_FORGETS`: A comma-separated list of databases to exclude from the backup.
+    - `DB_EXCLUDE`: A comma-separated list of databases to exclude from the backup.
+    - `COMPRESSION`: Choose desired compression for snapshot files

 2. Run the application: